 Chefs' tattoos & the stories behind them: AJ Dixon of Lazy Susan

 As body art has grown increasingly popular, one trope has bubbled to the top of dining culture: the image of the tattooed "hipster" chef.
 And it's no surprise; after all, kitchens are one of the places where you are not judged for the art on your hands, your biceps, your neck or your chest.
 Chefs are hard-working, creative, emotional beings whose work is intensely personal.
 Their senses of humor are often fabulously twisted.
 And those are just some of the things that make the stories behind their tattoos so engrossing.
 This series is a tribute to chefs and their creativity, both in their kitchens and on their skin.
+Click for a look at the other articles in the series.

 When Amanda (AJ) Dixon, chef and owner of Lazy Susan in Bay View, was 18 years old, she did what many 18-year-olds do: she got a tattoo.